Blackprint/Blackprint/README.md

 ## Documentation
 > Warning: This project haven't reach it stable version

-The documentation haven't been finished, but there are inline documentation on [the template](https://github.com/Blackprint/template-js) and some information on [CONTRIBUTING.md](https://github.com/Blackprint/Blackprint/blob/master/.github/CONTRIBUTING.md#version-conventions) if you want to use Blackprint before reaching v1.0.0.
+The [documentation](https://stefansarya.gitbook.io/blackprint) haven't been finished, there are inline documentation on [the template](https://github.com/Blackprint/template-js) and some information on [CONTRIBUTING.md](https://github.com/Blackprint/Blackprint/blob/master/.github/CONTRIBUTING.md#version-conventions) if you want to use Blackprint before reaching v1.0.0.

 ## Example